-As the CEO or business leader of your company, you're likely to have questions about staffing.
-If you have an internal HR expert, or you’re using a recruitment agency to assist with your staffing requirements, then make sure these 5 questions are on your discussion list.
+As the Director of your company, you're likely to have many questions about staffing.
+If you have an internal HR person or a recruitment agency to assist, make sure these five questions are on your list.

 1. What values should our business be built on?